The Bankrate promise

 |Size (in diameters)||Cost range|

 You’ll also want to account for fuel costs.
 Firewood, propane, and charcoal are the cheapest sources, averaging $300.
-Natural gas is more expensive at $600, and electric represents the biggest expense at $1,800.
+Natural gas is more expensive, ranging from $400 to $3,000, while electric ranges from $350 to $1,500.

 Don’t forget the extras!
 There are accessories you can add to your fire pit — some for safety, others for aesthetics.